 - Little maintenance required and low operating costs

-- High site potential (buildings, parking lot sun shades, open spaces, etc.)
+- Innumerable potential sites (buildings, open spaces, parking lot canopies, etc.)

-- Visual impact: number of units, size, color and light reflection
+- Limited visual impact, depending on the number of cells and their size, color and light reflection

 - No noise

-- Increased risks of soil degradation, including erosion
+- Increased risk of soil degradation, especially in arid zones

-- Impact on natural habitats and disruption to wildlife
+- Impact on natural habitats, land fragmentation and disruption of wildlife

-- Possible conflicts: farmland, access roads, woodlands and built environments (impact on property values)
+- Possible conflicts with other land uses: farmland, roadways and access roads, woodlands and built environments (impact on property values)

-- Zero greenhouse gas and atmospheric contaminant emissions during operation
+- Zero GHGs and air contaminants emitted during operation